TamaraGR/Election_Analysis-1/README.md

 * The County in which the vote took place.
 * The candidate who received the vote.

-An easier way this could have been improved if the candidate's performance and vote totals were analyzed per county.
+An simple way this could have been improved if the candidate's performance and vote totals were analyzed per county.